webandco/neos-dev-tools/README.md

-# neos-tools
+# Neos Development Tools

-The package provided tools for Neos development
+The package provides tools for Neos development